cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci/cbci-3.md

 4. Pipeline Manageability & Governance with Templates
 5. .blue-bold[Configuration as Code (CasC) with CloudBees CI]
 6. Pipeline Manageability & Governance with Policies
+7. A Developer Centric Experience
-7. Using Pipeline Templates
+8. Using Pipeline Templates
-8. Configuration as Code (CasC) for Developers
+9. Configuration as Code (CasC) for Developers
-9. Contextual Feedback for Pipelines
+10. Contextual Feedback for Pipelines
-10. Cross Team Collaboration
+11. Cross Team Collaboration
-11. Hibernating Managed Controllers
+12. Hibernating Managed Controllers

 ---